investian/investian.in/content/pages/index.md

         image_alt: Hanson Deck
         image_position: left
         image_width: twenty-five
-      - content: |
+      - content: >
-          "Behind every stock is a company.
-Find out what it's doing"
+          Buy only what you understand, believe in, and intend to stick with -- even when others are chasing the next miracle.

           **Peter Lynch,**  Author: One up on Wall Street
         image: images/im-137872.jpg